sigp/rust-bls-remote-signer/docs/eip-draft_bls_remote_signer_api.md

 The proposed solution comprises running a specialized node with exclusive access to the secret keys, listening to a simple API (defined in the [Specification](#specification) section), and returning the requested signatures.
 Operators working under this schema must utilize clients with the adequate feature supporting the consumption of this API.

 The focus of this specification is the supply of BLS signatures _on demand_.
 The aspects of authentication, key management (creation, update, and deletion), pre-image validation, and transport encryption are discussed in the [Rationale](#rationale) section of this document.
-Moreover, the [Thread Model](#threat-model) section of this document provides a (non-exhaustive) list of threats and attack vectors, along with the suggested related mitigation strategy.
+Moreover, the [Threat Model](#threat-model) section of this document provides a (non-exhaustive) list of threats and attack vectors, along with the suggested related mitigation strategy.

 ## Specification